jbampton/ruby-eclipse-cheatsheets-to-dita/README.md

 The 'cheatsheets-xml-test-data' are best viewed inside Eclipse, and are used as input when 'default.rb' runs.

-'default.rb' also uses 'default.xsl' to build the output parent Ditamap 'map.ditamap' (output/map.ditamap) and the 4 sub dita tasks in the 'output/dita' folder.
+'default.rb' builds the output parent Ditamap 'map.ditamap' (output/map.ditamap) and the 4 sub dita tasks in the 'output/dita' folder.

 The project uses Ruby to create the ditamap and Ruby and Nokogiri XSLT to create the sub task files.